Grayback500/dotfiles/README.md

-# i3-Dotfiles
+# Isaiah's Dotfiles
-a dotfiles for i3wm, with custom color and a dark and purple theme
+Currently using i3, rofi, polybar, and kitty with a "green oak"-esque color scheme.